mirror of

 - Reliable test framework using breakpoints and

-instead of single-stepping - 10+ instruction tests covering core ARM64 operations:
+run()for stable execution - 10/10 instruction tests passing covering core ARM64 operations:

 Memory Management

-- 32-bit and 64-bit load/store operations with proper alignment handling
+- 32-bit and 64-bit load/store operations with little-endian byte ordering

 Testing & Verification